urbanopt/urbanopt.github.io/workflows/disco/disco.md

 	uo create --project-folder <path/to/electrical/folder> --disco
 	```

-	This will create a `disco` folder in your URBANopt example project which includes DISCO specific files such
+	This will create a `disco` folder in the URBANopt example project which includes DISCO specific files such
 as the `cost_database.xlsx`, `technical_catalog.json` and the `config.json` file.
 A description of
 these files is provided below.

-	- `cost_database.xlsx`: This is a customizable cost database containing technical specifications and
+	- `cost_database.xlsx`: This is a customizable cost database containing technical specifications
-  associated per unit upgrade costs for electrical network equipment such as lines, transformers,
+	and associated per unit upgrade costs for electrical network equipment such as lines,
-  substations etc. for an example feeder/utility.
-Users can customize and/or create their own
+	transformers etc..
+Users can customize and/or create
-  databases of proprietary equipment costs if they wish to do so.
-The DISCO project comes with a
+	their own databases of proprietary equipment costs if they wish to do so to reflect the costs
-  default cost datase based on [TODO this needs to be filled in]

-	- `technical_catalog.json`: [TODO: Fill in, also mention the technical catalog is used across
-	RNM-DISCO workflows]
+	and available equipment of the distribution system they are looking to represent.
+The cost
+	database provided in DISCO is based on the catalog of equipment used to create synthetic network
+	designs in the [URBANopt-RNM](../rnm.md) workflow.

+	- `technical_catalog.json`: The technical catalog contains the detailed electrical specifications of the equipment that is represented in the `cost_database.xlsx` file.
+The components used are those specified in the RNM equipment catalog.

+	- `config.json`: This configuration file specifies the DISCO analysis jobs to be run as a part of the analysis, and also defines the input technical parameters that need to be defined for the simulation.

 	The DISCO example
 project also includes the `example_project_with_electric_network.json` Feature File that includes